joseffie/gulp-joseffie-settings/docs/README.md

 1. Run `yarn run dev` to see your app at `http://localhost:9050/`.

-> **TIP:** In order to provide a quick development start, local fonts and SVG sprites <ins>are not</ins> automatically compiled.
-If your project has them, you must compile the fonts and SVG icons yourself before starting development:
+> **TIP:** In order to provide a quick development start, SVG sprites <ins>are not</ins> automatically compiled.
+If your project has SVG, you must compile the SVG icons yourself before starting development:

 ```
-$ yarn run build:fonts     # converts a local fonts to woff/woff2 format
 $ yarn run build:sprites   # converts a SVG icons into SVG sprite
 ```